hsfl/cosmos-installer/README.md

 Before starting make sure you have the required tools installed:

 * Linux prerequisites: git, cmake
 * These should both already be installed.
 To verify, open a terminal window, type git, and press enter.
 If it is properly installed, a list of available commands and usage will appear.
+Repeat by typing cmake and verifying.

 * Mac prerequisites: Command Line Tools (or Xcode), git, cmake